JHP4911/PyStat/README.md

+This project is branched from:https://gitlab.com/madbrenner/PyStat

+------ here is the original README -----

 Pystat is a multi threaded thermostat written in Python.
 Functionality is implemented with seperate threads, which use threadsafe utility classes to communicate.